Reach Your Personal Goals in 2018 (Part 1)

 You might have anxiety that needs to be addressed.
 Anxiety causes all kinds of issues with avoiding the important things in life.
 Getting at the roots of your anxiety will free you to focus.
 A skilled counselor or coach can help.

 Not making progress in at least some areas of your life (relationships, career, financial, social, etc.) causes depression.
-Everyone, if they are honest with themselves, wants to move forward.
+Furthermore, everyone, if they are honest with themselves, wants to progress.
 Nobody wants to remain stuck.
 When we advance towards goals, increased happiness and life satisfaction is an eventual result.
 Decide to make 2018 a huge success!

 “The trouble with not having a goal is that you can spend your life running up and down the field and never score.” —Bill Copeland